zeroknowledgediscovery/zedwiki/USGS API.md

 4. `starttime` and `endtime`;

-The first 3 paramters are fixed, while `starttime` and `endtime` has to be given for each "sub-query".
+The first 3 paramters are fixed, while `starttime` and `endtime` have to be given for each "sub-query".
 ```
 import requests
 import csv